lamzaone/onlineshop/README.md

 # onlineshop
 v0.9
-My first GUI application, done in JAVA using Swing.
+My first GUI application, done in JAVA using Swing / MYSql.
 Shop application for automotive parts with cart,checkout,order history/status, support messages, etc

 The general structure of this code is really bad and I don't think I will ever refactor it, or improve anything on this.